Home

 The dedication page is where you give a shout-out to the special someone in your life who made this book possible.
 This can be creative and lend to the author's quirks.

-For instance, I could dedicate my next book, “To the simple coffee bean, for none of this could have been accomplished without you.
-(I got you, my small, delicately roasted friend.)“
+Example: “To the simple coffee bean, for none of this could have been accomplished without you.”

 An author can dedicate the book to a friend, family member, and literally anyone they want.